 - Dress Code: Black pants or shorts (Cooks must wear pants), closed-toe shoes (no sandals), Band Shirt (Polo or T-Shirt, any shirt branded GCHS Band).
 Black shoes preferred but not necessary.

 - Parking: You must have a parking pass to work each event.
-Typically, Jennifer Peck has the passes and makes herself available at events or you can stop by her house to pick them up.
+Typically, the Levy Chairperson has the passes just before events and they can be picked up at their house.
 There are not enough passes for the number of people working so carpooling is required for most workers.
-See her contact information below.
+See the chairperson contact information below.